Randomized Communication and Implicit Graph Representations: Question II. Structure: Stability is Sometimes Sufficient

-In this section, we derive \cref{thm:bipartite monogenic} for the family of $S_{1,2,3}$-free bipartite graphs.
-It is known that the family of $S_{1,2,3}$-free bipartite graphs has bounded clique-width \cite{LV08}, and hence it has also bounded twin-width \cite{BKTW20}.
-Therefore the following theorem follows immediately from our result for graph families of bounded twin-width (\cref{thm:twin width}).
+In this section, we derive \cref{thm:bipartite monogenic} for the class of $S_{1,2,3}$-free bipartite graphs.
+It is known that the class of $S_{1,2,3}$-free bipartite graphs has bounded clique-width \cite{LV08}, and hence it has also bounded twin-width \cite{BKTW20}.
+Therefore, the following theorem follows immediately from our result for graph classes of bounded twin-width (\cref{thm:twin width}).

-\begin{theorem} Let $\cF$ be a stable family of $S_{1,2,3}$-free bipartite graphs.
+\begin{theorem} Let $\cF$ be a stable class of $S_{1,2,3}$-free bipartite graphs.
 Then $\cF$ admits a constant-size equality-based adjacency labeling scheme, and hence $\RL(\cF_n) = O(1)$. \end{theorem}